How To Sterilize Potting Soil And Why You Should

 How To Sterilize Potting Soil

 There are various ways to sterilize potting soil.
-These different methods either use heat, steam, chemical sterilization to get the job done.
+These different methods either use heat, steam, or chemical sterilization to get the job done.

 Why Potting Soil Sterilization is Critical for Your Plant

 Sterilizing the soil has a lot of advantages that make it a critical step for the success of your gardening project, no matter how big or small it is.
-Here are some of the benefits include:

 • Healthier plants by preventing the spread of diseases in your soil